Frequently Asked Questions

 - Emergency evacuation to the nearest adequate medical facility and medically necessary repatriation to your home, and a host of other services shown in the Travel Assistance brochure.

-Note » Life Services Toolkit is available to active employees and retirees enrolled in a PEBP-sponsored medical plan.
+Note » Travel Assistance is available to active employees and retirees enrolled in a PEBP-sponsored medical plan.
 Reinstated retirees are not eligible for this benefit.

 See the FSA flyer to learn how you can offset costs for orthodontic services.